 It has been said many times, in many different ways that growing old is not easy.
 In terms of promoting proper elder dental care, which also impacts overall well being, the challenges are just beginning to be understood and quantified.
 Based on statistics from the American Dental Association, approximately one fifth of older Americans have not visited a dentist in the last five years.
 The statistics are alarming; the facts are even more worrisome.
 A combination of factors has brought about the current care gap, and there are no easy solutions.

 The Erosion of Care

 Age itself is a cause of some of the problems: Older teeth chip and fillings deteriorate.
 Gum problems are more common when seniors ‘forget’ to brush and floss or have physical problems such as arthritis that prevent effective oral hygiene.
 Financial considerations are a major concern because Medicare and Medicaid programs do not cover routine dental care in most states.
+Dental implants are rarely covered by government or private insurances.
 Private insurance plans limit services and are often inadequate; they are canceled at specific age thresholds and costs become prohibitive.
 An increasing number of emergency room visits are for dental problems.

 Seniors, for a number of reasons, are at higher risk for cavities.
 Dry mouth symptoms, heightened by certain medications, encourage the formation of plaque, which leads to cavities.
 More than 500 medications contribute to dry mouth and common beverages, including coffee, alcohol, carbonated drinks and acidic juices, irritate the condition.
 Professionals recommend keeping your mouth hydrated; simply rinse frequently, and keep a water bottle handy.
 That’s good advice no matter what your age.